 a mythical national championship (MNC) with Cornell.

-was also light, but they did win 10-0 at 8-1 Harvard, easily the
+was also light, but that 10-0 win at 8-1 Harvard was easily the

 biggest win by any team this season.
 It was Harvard's first loss in 4